Michael Yates

 Overview

-Michael is a partner in the Project Development and Finance Group in the Firm's Houston office.
-His practice focuses on the representation of owners and developers in their construction projects, including liquefied natural gas (LNG) facilities, power plants, petrochemical facilities, and pipelines.
-Michael has experience with drafting engineering, procurement and construction (EPC), construction, construction management, engineering, operating & maintenance, long-term service agreements, and procurement agreements for large energy projects throughout the world.
+Michael is a Partner in the Project Development and Finance Group in the Firm's Houston office.
+His practice focuses on the representation of owners and developers in their construction projects including liquefied natural gas (LNG) facilities, power plants, battery energy storage facilities, photovoltaic solar generation facilities, carbon capture facilities, and petrochemical facilities.
+Michael has first-chair experience negotiating multi-billion dollar contracts with the largest contractors in the world, and his day-to-day work includes advising clients on procurement and construction strategies and drafting and negotiating engineering, procurement and construction, construction, construction management, engineering, licensing, operating & maintenance, long-term service agreements, and procurement agreements for large energy projects throughout the world.
+Michael also provides guidance to clients during and after project execution including claim evaluations, warranty and defect issues, payment disputes, and contractor solvency issues.

 Experience